microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/The-Data-Processing-Pipeline.md

 4) Allow external binaries, such as other plugins, access to the output of these transformations (as in *extend* the plugin defining the transformation)

-The SDK allows a plugin to achieve these goals, while minimizing the number of times data sources need to be directly accessed, by facilitating and allowing the creation of a __data processing pipeline__.
+The SDK allows a plugin to achieve these goals, while minimizing the number of times data sources need to be directly accessed, by facilitating and allowing the creation of a __data-processing pipeline__.

 # Pipeline Components

-At the highest level, when a plugin wishes to create a data processing pipeline, it will define two types of
+At the highest level, when a plugin wishes to create a data-processing pipeline, it will define two types of
 components: __source parsers__ and __data cookers__.

 ## Source Parsers